 Let us consult Jesus and what was his advice regarding our choice?
-His kingdom was not of this world (Jn.18:36); yet, the Jewish leaders chose Caesar over the One God had sent (Jn.19:15).
-They demanded that a violent Barabas be released and a peaceful Jesus be crucified (Jn.18:40; 19:17-22).
-In the parable of “The Ten Minas” Jesus predicted that the Jewish people did not want him to be king over them (Lk.19:27).
+His Kingdom was not of this world (John 18:36); yet, the Jewish leaders chose Caesar over the One God had sent (John 19:15).
+They demanded that a violent Barabas be released and a peaceful Jesus be crucified (John 18:40; 19:17-22).
+In the parable of “The Ten Minas” Jesus predicted that the Jewish people did not want him to be king over them (Luke 19:27).
 The peaceful Christian movement, in the fourth century justified the use of the sword by the Emperor Constantine.
 After Charlemagne became the Holy Roman Emperor in 800 AD, he converted the Germanic tribes by the sword.
 Then the Crusaders justified the use of the sword against Muslims.
 God did not stop any of these human choices.